inesppino/table-demo/back/README.md

 ### Development mode

+- Copy .env.template and rename it to .env
-- Run `npm run start` to load the project locally.
+- Run `npm run dev` to load the project locally.

+### Production mode

+- Set env variables
+- Run `npm run build` to build the project.
+- Run `npm run start` to load the build project.

 ## Requirements